danielfett/draft-dpop/main.md

-Protected resources simultaneously supporting both the `DPoP` and `Bearer` schemes need to update how evaluation of bearer tokens is performed to prevent downgraded usage of a DPoP-bound access tokens.
+Protected resources simultaneously supporting both the `DPoP` and `Bearer` schemes need to update how evaluation of bearer tokens is performed to prevent downgraded usage of a DPoP-bound access token.
 Specifically, such a protected resource MUST reject a DPoP-bound access token received as a bearer token per [@!RFC6750].